 Simrex X11 Short Review

 The Simrex X11 is a decent drone that comes with some good features and flies smoothly.
-It has a good camera that supported by a 2-axis gimbal, the is GPS enabled which allows it to be tracked on the app and also allows for its autonomous flight modes.
-It has a flight time of around 22 minutes and a transmission range of 500 meters, overall it’s a good drone but does have some issues.
+It has a good camera that is supported by a 2-axis gimbal, which reduces any kind of distortion from your videos and photos.
+The drone also comes with a GPS system which will provide better tracking data on the app and also allows the return home automatically at the push of a button.
+The drone comes with several intelligent flight modes and has a flight time of around 20 minutes.

 - HD camera